DCS: Importance in Process Control

 A. Real-Time Data Acquisition and Processing

-- Sensors collect real-time data (e.g., temperature, pressure, flow).
+- Sensors collect real-time values of critical variables like temperature, pressure, and flow rate.

-- I/O modules convert raw data into digital signals.
+- I/O modules convert this raw analog data into digital signals.

-- Controllers process data and adjust outputs to maintain setpoints.
+- Controllers analyze the information and adjust system outputs accordingly.

 B. Advanced Control Strategies (PID, Feedforward, and Cascade Control)